biol4559-uva/CompEvoBio_modules/Module_1/HWE_instructions.md

 # **Instructions for HWE in-class assignment**

 ## Overview
-In this exercise, you will examine the features of Hardy-Weinberg equilibrium to gain a better understanding of some aspects of allele frequency change, and to learn technical skills used throughout this class.
+In this exercise, you will examine the features of Hardy-Weinberg equilibrium to gain a better understanding of some aspects of allele frequences, and to learn technical skills used throughout this class.

 Objectives:
 1. Use Rstudio on Rivanna for basic scripting.